AlbrightPatents/OutlookFileDrag/Readme.md

 Microsoft Edge (as of Windows 10 1709) and Google Chrome (as of version 76) natively support drag and drop from Outlook on Windows.
-If you use one of these browsers, then this plugin is not necessary.
+If you use one of these browsers, then this plugin may not be necessary.
+It should be noted however that by default dragging an entire email from Outlook to a browser is a 'move' operation and will remove the email from your inbox; This plugin modifies the operation to be a 'copy' leaving the original email unmodified.

 ## Overview